akshay-nm/Automated-Toll-Payments/README.md

 - Login using admin credentials
 - Create a booth configuration (Select camera)
 - Select a toll to add the configured booth to.
+**Run the RC plate detection bot and send HTTP requests to the Pass Cloud function.**

 ### Pass cloud function